Stay Ahead of the Game: How to Recognize a Tree in Need of Removal

-Tree removal can be a complicated and potentially hazardous task.
-If a tree is dying or diseased or is in danger from falling down, then it could need to be removed to prevent damage to property and make sure that the tree is safe.
-But how can you tell if a tree needs to be cut down?
-This article will take you through the signs to be looking at and guide you decide whether it’s time to call the experts.
+Tree removal is a complex and potentially hazardous task.
+If a tree is dying or diseased or is in danger from falling down, then it might require removal to prevent damage to property and make sure that the tree is safe.
+How do you know if a tree needs to be cut down?
+We’ll guide you through the warning signs to look out for and help you determine the right time to call in the experts.

-One of the evident signs that a plant needs to be removed is if it’s dying or dead.
-Dead trees are without leaves and could appear dead.
-If a tree doesn’t have leaves or evidence of growth, it is likely dead.
-In addition, the bark of dead trees might be dry, cracked, or peeling.
+One of the evident signs that a tree needs to be removed is if it’s dying or dead.
+Dead trees lack leaves and may appear lifeless.
+If a tree has no leaves or signs of new growth, it’s probably dead.
+In addition, the bark of a dead tree may be dry, cracked or peeling.

-The trees that are sick could pose a danger to other trees and plants in the surrounding area.
-Common signs of disease for trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the base and the top.
-If you think your tree is suffering from disease, it’s important to have it inspected by a certified arborist.
+Trees with diseases may pose a threat to other trees and plants in the surrounding area.
+Common signs of disease in trees include yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.
+If you suspect that your tree may be diseased, it’s important to get it checked by a professional arborist.

 Leaning Trees